pablitxn/pdf-template-cli/README.md

 You can create your own templates:
 1. Create a text file with your desired format
 2. Use `{{field_name}}` for variable fields
-3. Save it anywhere and provide the full path when processing
+3. Save it and provide the path when processing

 ## ⚙️ Configuration

-Edit `appsettings.json` to customize behavior:
+Edit `src/Adapters/CLI/appsettings.json` to customize behavior:

 ```json
 {